HL7/fhircast-docs/GOVERNANCE.md

 FHIRcast is a standard for vendor agnostic, healthcare application context synchronization.

-The FHIRcast organization produces an API and related projects that are driven by a community of individuals with varying backgrounds.
+The FHIRcast organization produces an API specification and related projects that are driven by a community of individuals with varying backgrounds.
 This document outlines the governance model and consensus driven process by which this community works to ensure we all are operating with the same understanding and expectations.
 This helps keep our community healthy and happy.

 Care has been taken to separate the development process we follow from the tools.
 With that being said, our use of Github certainly has a great influence in how we've defined this process.